For Parents and College Counselors

 Helping students find the right college is an important job.
-At the Fashion Institute of Technology, we appreciate the role you play in preparing students for success.
+At FIT, we appreciate the role you play in preparing students for success.
 Our goal is to provide you with information to assist your students as they begin the important college search process.
-Offering more than 40 degree programs – there is a great deal to consider at FIT.
+Offering more than 40 degree programs, there is a great deal to consider at FIT.
 Some unique items to note include:

 - Students apply to their specific program of interest when completing the application.

 - High school applicants apply to an AAS degree before moving onto a two-year BS or BFA degree.

 - Transfer students may be eligible for a 1-year accelerated AAS degree or a 2-year BS or BFA degree.
 The admissions committee will review the applicant for the highest degree of eligibility.

 - Art and Design applicants are required to submit a portfolio of artwork specific to their chosen major.

 Preparing the FIT-Bound Student